Numerical Calculation of Largest Lyapunov

 - Repeat steps 4-6 many times and calculate the average of

-sure the orbits have oriented themselves along the direction of maximum
+sure the orbits have oriented themselves along the direction of

-result converges rather slowly, but a few thousand iterates usually
+converges rather slowly, but a few thousand iterates

-to obtain an estimate accurate to about two significant digits.
+of a map usually suffices to obtain an estimate accurate to about

-you will probably get numerical errors and the Lyapunov exponent will
+probably get numerical errors and the Lyapunov exponent will not

 be meaningful in such a case.